scijava/scijava/docs/ops/doc/SearchingForOps.md

 ops = OpEnvironment.build()
 ```

-Typically we would only want to do this once per application, to avoid diverging environments and recurring the performance cost of the build.
+Typically we would only want to do this once per application, to avoid diverging environments and reincurring the performance cost of the build.
 All code examples in this section will assume we have created an `OpEnvironment` named `ops`.

 As the `OpEnvironment` is fully extensible, different `OpEnvironment`s might contain different Ops, so it is important to be able to query an `OpEnvironment` about its available Ops.
 We also need to be able to get information about the usage of these Ops, to know what parameters may be required.